Away colours: National Hockey League

 In the NHL each team is currently required to have two uniform designs: one with a white base (or sometimes historically, a light colour), and one with a darker-coloured base.
-From the 1970–71 season to the 2002–03 season, NHL teams wore lighter colours or white at home and the darker colours on the road.
-When the Third Jersey Program was introduced in the 1995–96 season, some teams wore third jerseys at home, thus requiring the road team to wear the white.
+From the 1970–71 season to the 2002–03 season, NHL teams wore white or yellow colours at home and the darker colours on the road.
+When the Third Jersey Program was introduced in the 1995–96 season, some teams wore third jerseys at home, thus requiring the road team to wear white.
 This problem was rectified at the start of the 2003–04 season, as NHL teams started to wear the dark colour at home and the white for road games; there are occasional single-game exceptions.
-The only element allowed by NHL rules to be interchangeable between the two uniforms is the pants.
+The only elements allowed by NHL rules to be interchangeable between the two uniforms is the pants and gloves.

-In the minor leagues, teams historically wore white or light colours at home and dark colours on the road.
+In the minor leagues, teams historically wore light colours (white or yellow) at home and dark colours on the road.

 Original hockey jerseys were actually heavily knit sweaters.
-They were light colour for home games and a dark colour for road games.
+They were light colours for home games and dark colours for road games.
 The reason dark-coloured sweaters were part of the "road" uniform was to hide the dirt the sweaters accumulated.
 The sweaters were not washed during road trips.
 The light or white sweaters were "home" uniforms as the visiting teams necessarily wore the dark.
-This tradition fit the needs of "home/away" distinctions necessary for black-and-white television.
+This tradition fits the needs of "home/away" distinctions necessary for black-and-white television.